top of page

 MISSION

 Mature and old growth forests in Western Washington are rapidly disappearing, as the State Department of Natural Resources (DNR) auctions them off to logging companies with virtually no oversight, public input, or media attention.
 These rare and unique, low elevation forest remnants located along the west coast of Washington State and across the Puget Sound Region belong to all of us and represent an important part of our natural heritage.
-The Legacy Forest Defense Coalition is intended to function as a forum and resource for organizations working to stop the senseless clearcutting of these last few remaining, older, un-planted legacy forests.
+The Legacy Forest Defense Coalition is working to stop the senseless clearcutting of these last few remaining, older, un-planted legacy forests.

 OUR STAFF